gitfrid/virus2spread/README.md

 <br>
 <br>
 <br>So what is special about this simulation?
-Most other simulations already assume the droplet theory, this one does not.
+<br>Most other simulations already assume the droplet theory, this one does not.
 <br>
 <br>Further information see ![virus2spread wiki](https://github.com/gitfrid/virus2spread/wiki)
 <br>